-Super Bot Fight Mode (Business) Analytics · Cloudflare Bot Management docs
+Super Bot Fight Mode (Business) Analytics

 Access

-To use Bot Analytics, open the Cloudflare dashboard and select Firewall > Bots.
+To use Bot Analytics, open the Cloudflare dashboard and select Security > Bots.

 Features